uppsala-makerspace/xerox_versalink_c7000/README.md

 ![The 'Select PPD File' dialog](select_ppd_file.png)

-You can find it on this NAS:
+You can find it in this repo: <xrxC7000.ppd>, but also on this NAS:

 ![The NAS with the PPD file](which_nas.png)